evanwills/regex_test_react/README_API.md

 * `modifiers` any modifiers (aka flags) to be applied to the regex
 * `regex` the regex itself (without delimiters)

-NOTE: open and close delimiters are separated out because some regex engines (like Javascript's RegExp object) don't require delimiters
+NOTE: Open and close delimiters are separated out because some regex engines (like Javascript's RegExp object) don't require delimiters

 The API uses whichever parts of the regex object it needs to build what it needs